How Lonely Is It Up There?

 Written by Pierre-Laurent (PILO) Verdon

 How can you feel lonely when everybody wants your attention?
-Your teams, your boss(es), your clients, your stakeholders, your life partner, your children… Everyone is craving for your attention.
+Your teams, your boss(es), your clients, your stakeholders, your life partner, your children… Everyone is craving your attention.
 If you are in an executive leadership position, I sense you may even feel a tiny rush of anxiety reading these lines.
 The feeling of loneliness has nothing to do with the number of people you have around you.
-It is first and foremost a feeling and a social perception.
-They come from the story each leader feeling lonely will tell oneself: “I am the only one with a team of 3000 people and 3 billion revenue and I cannot talk to anybody about the issues I am facing”, “I am the only one responsible to face that decision today that could involve the end of my grand father’s company tomorrow”, “I will be the sole responsible in a court of law if this contract gets wrong”.
+It is, first and foremost, a feeling and a social perception.
+It comes from the story each leader feeling lonely tells themselves: “I am the only one with a team of 3,000 people and $3 billion in revenue, and I cannot talk to anybody about the issues I am facing.”
+“I am the only one responsible for facing that decision today that could mean the end of my grandfather’s company tomorrow.”
+“I will be solely responsible in a court of law if this contract goes wrong.”